johnchaffee/twilio-widget-websockets/README.md

     https://<unique_id>.ngrok.io/
     ```

-6. Create [Event Streams](https://www.twilio.com/docs/events) webhook for incoming messages.
+6. Create [Event Streams](https://www.twilio.com/docs/events) webhook for incoming and outgoing messages.
 You'll need to point it to the ngrok and/or heroku url above.

 Create a sink endpoint: